eclipse-iofog/iofog.org/content/docs/2.0.0/microservices/microservice-move-rename.md

 ## Move Microservices

-We can move a deployed Microservice between Agents within the same iofogctl Namespace.
+You can move a deployed Microservice between Agents within the same iofogctl Namespace.
 Remember that a Namespace corresponds to a single Edge Compute Network.

-If we wanted to move `msvc-1` to `agent-2` we could run:
+If you wanted to move `msvc-1` to `agent-2` you could run:

 ```bash
 iofogctl move microservice msvc-1 agent-2